Saré Sara Well Improvement Project Phase 3 – Senegal

 This project is to improve 8 wells in 4 villages.

 Two wells have been identified for improvement in each of the four villages: Saré Sara, Sare Souma, Sintchon Alonso and Amantoulaye.

-Construction will include the reinforcement of well openings to prevent collapse, creation of ~60 cm high cement well heads, and installation of a custom wooden covers.
+Construction will include the reinforcement of well openings to prevent collapse, the creation of ~60 cm high cement well heads, and the installation of custom wooden covers.

 Following construction, all wells will be sanitized with bleach, and communities will be given short lessons on the importance of good sanitation and hygiene practices, including continual well bleaching and hand washing with soap.